lukeskywlkr/marvel-downloader/README.md

 $ npm install
 ```

+Be sure to spin a MongoDB instance before running the app, otherwise an error will be thrown.

 ## Run the application
-In order to run the application you can use the following command with Yarn:
+In order to run the application use the following command with Yarn:
 ```bash
 $ yarn run start
 ```